 For too long, the issue of domestic violence has been ignored by those who possess the power to make a difference.
 It is only recently that we have begun to understand how serious this issue is and how often abuse occurs behind the closed doors of Canadian homes.
 Due to the nature of domestic abuse, it often goes unreported and therefore precise statistics are unavailable in determining the number of women who suffer from this type of violence.
-Whatever the numbers; too many Canadians fall victim to domestic violence.
+Whatever the numbers, however, too many Canadian women fall victim to domestic violence.

 Terms and Language Used

-Domestic violence refers to violent or aggressive behaviour within a relationship that occurs between partners.
-Domestic violence is mosre often found in husband-wife relationships, but can also refer to dating relationships, common-law relationships, same sex relationships, or relationships in which two people live together.
+Domestic violence refers to a romantic relationship in which violence exists.
+Domestic violence commonly refers to husband and wife relationships but can also refer to dating relationships, common-law relationships, same sex relationships, or relationships in which two people live together.
 All of these scenarios are considered ‘domestic violence’.
 Domestic abuse falls under three categories: 1) Physical violence, 2) Sexual assault, and 3) Emotional abuse.

 Legislation concerning violence against women has improved dramatically over the past 100 years.
 Although many argue that today’s laws still do not provide the protection that women need, important steps have been taken towards the safety and protection of abused women.
 A man abusing his wife was once a common occurrence, indeed, even endorsed by the Church as a means to correct the wife’s faults.
-In the eighteenth-century, British Common Law allowed a husband the right to discipline his wife with “a stick no bigger than his thumb” if she disobeyed his wishes.
+In the eighteenth-century, British Common Law allowed a husband the right to discipline his wife if she disobeyed his wishes, restricted only by the weapon used, “a stick no bigger than his thumb.”
 Although shelter was available for these women in convents, women had no right to defend themselves or complain.
-It was not until 1983 that legislation in Canada was changed so that sexually assaulting one’s wife was considered to be a crime.
+In Canada, it was not until 1983 that legislation was changed so that sexually assaulting one’s wife was considered to be a crime.
 Before these changes, a wife was legally considered to be the sexual property of her husband.

 In the early 1980s, “no-drop” policies were introduced in Canada which were designed to counter the idea that domestic violence was a private matter.
+In the past, many victims dropped the charges before trial.
 The “no drop” policy was adopted in the hopes that more women would follow through with the charges, which would result in more convictions.
-Previous to this policy, many charges were dropped prior to the trial.
-In short, the “no-drop” policy encourages the victim to go through with the laying of charges by making it impossible for charges to be dropped, even if the victim does not show up to testify in court.

-A person who has been abused has the right to obtain a “peace bond” against their partner to prevent their abuser from communicating with or being around them.
+An abused woman has the right to obtain a “peace bond” against her partner or husband to prevent her abuser from communicating with her or being around her.
 It is important to note that peace bonds are preventative measures, not punitive ones, and require the spouse or partner to “keep the peace and be of good behaviour” along with any other conditions that the court imposes.
 These other conditions may include prohibitions against being within a certain distance of the woman, or against the possession of weapons.
 If the abuser does not follow these conditions, he may be arrested for breaching the order.
 A peace bond is only valid for up to 1 year, however it may be renewed by police in an application to the court.
 To obtain a peace bond, an individual must go to the local court house to see a justice of the peace.
 Once the circumstances have been explained the victim can be issued with a peace bond.
 A lawyer is not needed to obtain a peace bond.
-(See No Contact Orders for more information.)

-Another option for victims of abuse is a “restraining order.”
+Another option for abused women is a “restraining order.”
 A restraining order is meant to keep the abuser from harassing the victim.
 These orders are civil, not criminal, and therefore police effectiveness in enforcing them is often an issue.
 It is recommended to have a lawyer when applying for a restraining order due to the difficulty of the process and the paperwork involved.
 A lawyer may also be able to present your case more effectively.
-(See No Contact Orders for more information.)

 The Cycle of Violence

-- The acute battering phase – In this phase the violence that has been building up peaks and explodes; this is when the abuse occurs.
+- The acute battering phase – In this phase, the violence that has been building up peaks and explodes.
 Abuse may occur in any form: physical such as punching and hitting, sexual assault, and even strong emotional and verbal abuse.
 It is at this stage that the police usually become involved.

 Why Do Women Stay?

 This is the most common question asked in terms of domestic violence, but the answer is very complex.
-A more appropriate question would be ‘why does domestic violence occur’?
+A more appropriate question would be ‘why does he abuse her’?
 These men seem to be capable of controlling their anger in their work environments and in public.
 He doesn’t abuse the waitress when his meal is slow to come, so why does he abuse his partner – someone he claims to love and care for?
-There are a number of reasons that victims stay, most of which are based on inequality, both in the home and in society.
+There are a number of reasons that she stays, most of which are based on inequality, both in the home and in society.

-The most obvious reason is fear.
-It is not uncommon for the abuser to threaten their victim with death or more harm if they try to leave.
+The most obvious reason as to why she stays is fear.
+It is not uncommon for the abuser to threaten her with death or more harm if she tries to leave him.
 38% of women who suffer from domestic violence fear for their lives.
 Studies have also shown that leaving an abusive partner can be one of the most dangerous things a woman can do.

 A second reason for staying is that the woman has nowhere to go.
 Even today, it is not uncommon for women to stay at home and look after the children and household chores.
 Many women in today’s society work, but men are still the main ‘breadwinners’.
-Some women are completely dependent on their partner’s income and don’t have the funds or resources to be able to leave.
+Some women are completely dependent on their partner’s income, and don’t have the funds or resources to be able to leave.
 This becomes even more of an issue if children are involved.
-Women’s shelters across Canada are scarce and often full; it is estimated that in 2008 more than 101,000 women were admitted into a Canadian shelter.
+Battered women shelters across Canada are scarce and often full; it is estimated that in 2008 more than 101 000 women were admitted into a Canadian shelter.
 However, even if a woman finds a spot at one of these shelters, it is only a temporary fix.

 Some women stay because they truly love their partner and will do whatever they can to make the relationship work.
 She may believe that he will stop and change or she may actually believe that the abuse is really is her fault.
-However, if violence happens once, it will likely happen again.
+However, if he does it once, it will likely happen again.
 The violence is the responsibility of the abuser, not the victim, and it is never the victim’s fault.

-There is no simple and clear reason why some people abuse their partners.
+There is no simple and clear reason why some men abuse their partners.
 There are several factors involved, including having witnessed or experienced violence as a child.
-The abuser’s feelings and low opinion of themselves may also be an influence – abusing their partner may make them feel stronger and more confident.
-Fear of losing their partner may be another cause, they may be unable to cope with the idea of them gaining independence and resort to scaring them into staying.
+The abuser’s feelings and low opinion of himself may also be an influence – beating a woman may make him feel stronger and more confident.
+Fear of losing his partner may be another cause, he may be unable to cope with the idea of her gaining independence and resort to scaring her into staying with him.
 Alcohol is also a common factor in domestic violence.